Websoft9Archive/ansible-rethinkdb/docs/stack-accounts.md

 * Rethinkdb administrator username: `admin`
 * Rethinkdb administrator password: stored in the file of your server */credentials/password.txt*

-> This solution use [Nginx htpasswd](/stack-components.md#nginx) to manage user files for TensorBoard basic authentication
+> This solution use [Nginx htpasswd](/stack-components.md#nginx) to manage user files for RethinkDB basic authentication

 ## Linux